plhx/cogfont/readme.md

 ## License

-MIT License (You need not to report use of this fonts)
+MIT License (You need not to report use of these fonts)

 - (C) 2020 Grid Sage Games
 - (C) 2020 PlasticHeart